 Dear Master, this week, my physician on endikronology was pressured by 157/97, in May this year my practitioner measured 147/95.
 I do not take medication for pressure, just Letrox 50 on the thyroid gland, 1 tbl. daily.
 I sometimes feel very tired, sometimes very nice.
-I work in a kindergarten at a hospital, I decided to let myself take the pressure every day and see it, but I was very interested in your professional articles on the Internet.
+I work in a kindergarten at a hospital, I decided to let myself be pressured every day to see it, but I was very interested in your professional articles on the Internet.
 Of course, I want to do the best for you and you act frankly for me.
 Please your advice, what should I buy, ginseng is very tempting for me and how to enjoy it.
-Thank you very much for your response and I wish a lot of success in further exploration.
+Thank you very much for the answer and I wish a lot of success in further exploration.
 Eva.

 Problems with the thyroid gland are not rare.
-Your information is quite detailed compared to other interviewers, but not so much that I do not need to be forced about your condition and any possible treatment options to be guessed .
+Your information is quite detailed in comparison with other interviewers, but not so much that I am not forced to do anything about your condition and any possible treatment options to be guessed.

 Thyroid and high blood pressure - autoimmunity and metabolic syndrome?

-Your disease is quite likely autoimmune ( I'm writing about the functioning of the immune system in more detail here ), and the destruction of the thyroid is just her symptom.
+Your disease is quite likely to be autoimmune ( I'm writing about the functioning of the immune system here in detail ), and the destruction of the thyroid is just her symptom.
 Ginseng has some ability to suppress the autoimmune behavior of the immune system .
-This has been demonstrated both scientifically and practically.
-We have a positive message from the people who ginseng has cured a variety of chronic inflammations for months .
-However, the word to treat is tricky - ginseng only suppresses autoimmune behavior for a while.
-Even if you have suppressed inflammation in your ginseng, you can not imagine that your thyroid glands will be cured quickly.
-The main benefit in your case may be that ginseng slows down the progression of other autoimmune diseases that your teeth might squeeze : diabetes , rheumatism , dementia, and more.
+This has been proved both scientifically and practically.
+We have a positive message from the people who ginseng cured a variety of chronic inflammations for months.
+The word to heal is tricky - ginseng only suppresses autoimmune behavior for a while.
+Even if your ginseng suppressed inflammation, you can not imagine that your thyroid glands will be cured quickly.
+The main benefit in your case may be that ginseng slows down the progression of other autoimmune diseases that may be sore by your teeth: diabetes , rheumatism , dementia, and more.

 Beware of metabolic syndrome

-Now go to your increased blood pressure .
-Ginseng has, of course, a direct hypotensive effect and also a healing effect on blood vessels, which is totally without debate.
-But in cases like yours, there is another heavier suspect in the game, and that metabolic syndrome, the common symptom of which is obesity .
+Now let's move on to your increased blood pressure .
+Ginseng has, of course, a direct hypotensive effect and also a healing effect on the blood vessels, which is totally without debate.
+But in cases like yours, there is another heavy suspect in the game, a metabolic syndrome that is often a symptom of obesity .
 Metabolic syndrome is a set of several disease processes that mutually amplify and form a vicious circle.
 I do not know your case exactly.
 You may not be obese, not all patients treated with hypothyroidism are obese.
 However, decreased thyroid gland overweight is definitely playing cards, and the patient who is forced to start taking thyroxine has a positive correlation with obesity.

 I arteriosclerosis has roots in immunity